+Project Management/Non-Construction Costs - Up to twenty-five percent (25%) of grant funds for a development project may be spent on project management/non-construction (preimplementation) costs, including, but not limited to, planning and design, environmental documents, architecture and engineering, construction plans, permitting, and direct project administration and management.

+The State will award pre-implementation funds for eligible proposed projects provided the applicant agrees that if the proposed project is not ultimately approved for implementation or awarded funding by the State, but is instead funded and implemented by entities independent of the State, and which rely in whole or in part on the environmental documentation paid for by the pre-implementation award, that upon approval by those other entities, all funds expended by the State for the environmental review will be repaid.

-- Project Management/Non-Construction Costs Up to twenty-five percent (25%) of grant funds for a development project may be spent on project management/non-construction (preimplementation) costs, including, but not limited to, planning and design, environmental documents, architecture and engineering, construction plans, permitting, and direct project administration and management. - Personnel or Employee Services Costs for the services of grantee's employees directly engaged in project execution must be computed according to grantee's prevailing wage or salary scales and may include benefits such as vacation, sick leave, Social Security contributions, etc., that are customarily charged to grantee's various projects, excluding overhead allocations. - a.
+Personnel or Employee Services - Costs for the services of grantee's employees directly engaged in project execution must be computed according to grantee's prevailing wage or salary scales and may include benefits such as vacation, sick leave, Social Security contributions, etc., that are customarily charged to grantee's various projects, excluding overhead allocations.

+- a.
 Costs charged to the project must be computed on actual time spent on the project and evidenced by time and attendance records describing the work as well as payroll records.
 Overtime costs may be allowed under grantee's established policy, provided the regular work time was devoted to the same project. - b.
-Salaries and wages claimed for employees working on State grant-funded projects must not exceed grantee's established rates for similar positions.

-2. Contracted Services - The costs of contracted services may be reimbursed if invoices are presented with payment requests that identify the specific project activities and include evidence of payment.
+Salaries and wages claimed for employees working on State grant-funded projects must not exceed grantee's established rates for similar positions. - Contracted Services The costs of contracted services may be reimbursed if invoices are presented with payment requests that identify the specific project activities and include evidence of payment. - Outreach and Community Engagement Costs of engaging community members through community meetings and events directly related to the project are eligible as non-construction costs.

-3. Construction
+5. Construction